-New marriage legislation means that the way a marriage is registered in England and Wales will change from 4th May 2021.What will these changes mean to you?
+New marriage legislation means that the way a marriage is registered in England and Wales will change from 4 May 2021.

 You will no longer sign a marriage register or be given a Marriage Certificate during the ceremony, instead you will sign a Marriage Schedule.
-This is a one-page document which contains the details of both people getting married which are needed to register a marriage
+This is a one-page document which contains the details of both people getting married which are needed to register a marriage.

 The Marriage Schedule will be provided by the Superintendent Registrar in the registration district of your marriage and will contain all the details required to complete a marriage registration.